 - The concerned department Head fills the form with its Initiation date and its proposed completion date.
-Select department by mark ✓ in the appropriate box. mark ✓ on the affected site, select not applicable if the system is not affected.
+Select department by marking ✓ in the appropriate box. mark ✓ on the affected site, and select not applicable if the system is not affected.
 Write the description according to the source of information, along with corrective and preventive action.
-The concerned department head shall fill their name with sign and date.
+The concerned department head shall fill their name with a sign and date.

 CAPA as per ICH Q10?